Development Officer, International

 Required education and experience

-- Bachelor’s degree and three to five years of related experience or the equivalent combination of education and related experience.
+Bachelor’s degree in a related international field and at least five years of experience in an international setting.
+Spanish or French proficiency.
 Personal or professional experience working with people of diverse cultural backgrounds and a demonstrated commitment to intercultural sensitivity.